Deal sourcing and CIM analysis

 Optional rollout to portcos.
 The fund installs the same governance template across portfolio companies so AI exposure does not propagate up from the operating layer.

-The AI Operating Audit and Fractional CAIO sit above the technology stack, not inside it.
+The Agentic AI Readiness Audit and Fractional CAIO sit above the technology stack, not inside it.
 Your operations team or COO continues to own the day-to-day.
-HIP owns the AI decision layer: what tools are sanctioned, what data class can touch them, what the governance posture is when an LP asks.
-The Fractional CAIO engagement is one to two days per month of senior AI judgment, not a full-time hire.
+Josef owns the engagement personally.
+The work defines what tools are sanctioned, what data class can touch them, and what the governance posture is when an LP asks.

 Optional and scoped.
 The base Audit covers the fund (deal team, IR, back office).
-Most funds extend it to portcos in a second phase once the fund-level governance is in place.
-The portfolio extension is priced per portco depending on size and existing AI footprint.
+Portfolio-company extension can be scoped after the fund-level governance line is in place.

 Yes, by design.
 The governance posture installed by the Audit is built to be DDQ-ready.
 The full inventory and roadmap stay internal; the policy and posture documents are designed to be shared with LPs, auditors, or regulators when asked.

 Two to six weeks depending on fund size and portfolio extension.
-Standard fund-only Audit is from $15,000.
-The Fractional CAIO retainer that typically follows is quoted in the Audit readout based on operating surface and entity count.
+Entry scope starts from AED 55,000.
+Any Fractional CAIO scope is quoted in the Audit readout based on operating surface and entity count.